Research

 Ongoing Research

-Can efforts to eradicate inequality in wealth and education eliminate intergenerational persistence of socioeconomic status?
+Can efforts to eradicate inequality in wealth and education eliminate intergenerational persis- tence of socioeconomic status?
 The Chinese Communist Revolution and Cultural Revolution aimed to do exactly that.
-Using newly digitized archival records and contemporary census and household survey data, we show that the revolutions were effective in homogenizing the population economically in the short run.
-However, the pattern of inequality that characterized the pre-revolution generation re-emerges today.
-Almost half a century after the revolutions, individuals whose grandparents belonged to the pre-revolution elite earn 16 percent more income and have completed more than 11 percent additional years of schooling than those from non-elite households.
-We find evidence that human capital (such as knowledge, skills, and values) has been transmitted within the families, and the social capital embodied in kinship networks has survived the revolutions.
-These channels allow the pre-revolution elite to rebound after the revolutions, and their socioeconomic status persists despite one of the most aggressive attempts to eliminate differences in the population.
+Using newly digitized archival records, contemporary census and household survey data, we show that the revolutions were effective in homogenizing the pop- ulation economically in the short run.
+However, the pattern of inequality that characterized the pre-revolution generation re-emerges almost half a century after the revolutions.
+Individu- als whose grandparents belonged to the pre-revolution elite earn 12 percent more income and have completed more than 11 percent additional years of schooling than those from the rest of the population.
+We find evidence that human capital (such as knowledge, skills, and values) has been transmitted within the elite families.
+Moreover, the pre-revolution elite either move to opportunities or stay to benefit from the social capital embodied in kinship networks that have survived the revolutions.
+These channels allow the pre-revolution elite to rebound af- ter the revolutions, and their socioeconomic status persists despite one of the most aggressive attempts to eliminate differences in the population.

 Presented at: NBER Economics of Mobility meeting (2020).